Good grades and test scores are important, but there are other ways to make your college application competitive.

 - Find out if the person you selected is willing to write your letter of recommendation and how far in advance they want to receive the paperwork.

 - Provide your teacher(s) and/or supervisor with a stamped envelope with the address of the school you’re sending the letter to.
 Be sure to double check the address so that the letters get sent to the right place.
+If they will need to submit their letter online, make sure to give them clear instructions.

 - When you ask for a letter, provide your teachers with a resume, list of your activities, and/or your personal statement for the college.
 It might also be helpful for you to tell them what you’ve achieved in their class.